With an explosion in the popularity of e-bikes since 2020, it’s no surprise that new electric bike brands are popping up regularly.

 Charge Bikes Model Lineup

-Four models and three distinct designs are available as of late 2022.
+Four models and three distinct designs are available as of early 2023.
 The most recent is the updated Comfort 2.
 The others include the Charge City electric bike, the Comfort 1, and the XC.
 Charge e-bikes are priced between $1,799 and $2,699, which is quite competitive.

 - Step-over or step-through frame